Monitoring changes in files and directories (using systemd.path and inotifywait)

 If you use an `EnvironmentFile` in the unit configuration, `.bashrc` will not be read due to how systemd launches services.

-Linux offers many options here — variables can be defined on the server itself or in more complex systems like GitHub Actions, GitLab CI/CD, Jenkins, etc.
+Linux offers many options here — variables can be defined on the server itself, GitHub Actions, GitLab CI/CD, Jenkins, etc.

 The example shown is just one of many possible approaches.